Polish PM calls for 'concrete steps' from NATO amid Belarus border crisis | Politics

 Polish PM calls for 'concrete steps' from NATO amid Belarus border crisis

-NATO must take "concrete steps" to resolve the migrant crisis on the Belarus border, the Polish prime minister was quoted as saying on Sunday, adding that Poland, Lithuania and Latvia may ask for consultations under Article 4 of the alliance's treaty.
+NATO must take "concrete steps" to resolve the migrant crisis on the Belarus border, the Polish prime minister was quoted as saying on Sunday, adding that Poland, Lithuania and Latvia may ask for consultations under the alliance's treaty.

 Morawiecki told PAP that EU leaders would discuss further sanctions against Belarus, including completely closing the border.
 EU foreign policy chief Josep Borrell was quoted as saying that the bloc will widen sanctions on Belarus on Monday to include airlines and travel agencies thought to be involved in transporting migrants.